 Proof.
-A compact Hausdorff space is clearly locally compact in the weak sense and hence locally compact in the strong sense. \blacksquare
+A compact Hausdorff space is clearly locally compact in the weak sense and hence locally compact in the strong sense.
+Therefore U must also be locally compact in the strong sense.

 COROLLARY 5.
-If X is a locally compact Hausdorff space, then X is T_3 .
+If X is a locally compact Hausdorff space, then X is $T_3$ .

 The defining conditions for locally compact Hausdorff in the strong sense imply that such a space is regular.
-In fact, one can go further using Urysohn's Lemma to prove that a locally compact Hausdorff space is in fact completely regular (hence it is $\mathbf{T}{3\frac{1}{2}}$).
+In fact, one can go further using Urysohn's Lemma to prove that a locally compact Hausdorff space is in fact completely regular (hence it is $\mathbf{T}{3\frac{1}{n}}$ ).

 Note.
-A locally compact Hausdorff space is not necessarily T_4 .
-In particular, Example 2 on pages 203-204 of Munkres actually describes an OPEN subset of a compact Hausdorff space that is not T_4 , and by the proposition above this subset is locally compact Hausdorff.
+A locally compact Hausdorff space is not necessarily $T_4$ .
+In particular, Example 2 on pages 203-204 of Munkres actually describes an OPEN subset of a compact Hausdorff space that is not $T_4$ , and by the proposition above this subset is locally compact Hausdorff.